Monday, April 30, 2018

 Thornton Academy Residential Life International

-students volunteer at Seashore Trolley Museum
+students volunteer at the Seashore Trolley Museum

 with the Museum's volunteer track crew to

-replace railroad ties in spring 2016.
+replace railroad ties in the spring of 2016.

 Videography and editing by An Ho, class of 2018.